As far as social media marketing goes, Twitter is one of the major players.

 11. Share Images

-Images are an important part of social media; this is particularly true when we’re limited to 140 characters.
+Images are an important part of social media; this is particularly true when we’re limited to only 280 characters, which go a lot faster than you’d think.

 If you’re not posting images on at least some of your tweets, you should be; some case studies have shown that tweets with images get 313% more engagement.